gbuenzli/twigafloat/_posts/2022-10-21-size-matters.md

 Allow me a brief interlude....

-What was a "let's leave in 2023" had somehoe become a "let's go in 2025" over the years and beers.
+What was a "let's leave in 2023" had somehow become a "let's go in 2025" over the years and beers.
 We were deflecting and becoming another armchair sailor story.
 Always a reason to wait.

 Then....covid...school shootings...mall shootings.. random anywhere shootings.